 If they’re still accepted at whatever destination you’re visiting, travellers’ cheques perhaps sill have a place in the money-handling considerations of travellers.
 You can also use travellers’ cheques as a deterrent to wandering petty criminal eyes which are looking for any opportunity to confirm whether or not you’re carrying any hard cash on you.
 Don’t make travellers’ cheques your main form of carrying currency while you’re travelling overseas though, because you’ll probably be subjected to the delays which come with the generally cumbersome verification process associated with them.

 Mix Things Up

 Look, if you can go as cashless as you can, then that’s what you should do.
 Going completely cashless is perhaps out of the question though, quite simply because what would you do if you wanted to tip a cab driver for instance, or you saw a souvenir sold by a road-side vendor you just simply had to take back home with you?
 Your credit card or pre-loaded debit card won’t help you much in that situation, so too your payment app perhaps.
+Also, consider what would happen if your phone got lost or stolen or your online payment got intercepted by a hacker who now has your details?
+While you can install things like a nordvpn before you set off on your travels to help add extra security onto your phone to prevent hackers from getting to your information, if you lose your phone, you will lose your only means of paying for things.
 So the key is to mix things up.

 Generally, three ways though which to carry your money while travelling will suffice, both in terms of safety and convenience.